tkeskita/smoothMesh/README.md

 ## Current restrictions

 - Smoothing of internal mesh points only
-- Applies centroidal smoothing algorithm
+- Applies centroidal smoothing algorithm with given number of iterations
 - Developed on OpenFOAM.com v2312

 ## Compilation instructions